 Visa for Ukraine

 Ukraine is not visa-free for everyone.
 Be sure to check to see if you need a visa prior to traveling there.
 The process has become simplified for many nationalities in recent years, thankfully.
 To see if you need a visa for Ukraine, check out this link which is the official Ukraine Ministry of Foreign Affairs’ website.

 Additional Reading Before Your Ukraine Trip

 One of the best resources I have seen out there for Ukraine is the new book ‘Insane Ukraine‘ written by one of my friends, Lena, who is actually from Ukraine and a travel expert in her own right.
 The book is available on Kindle or paperback.
 I have both!
 It is really the best resource to pick up before your trip!
 Click here to get your hands on one!

 I have spent a lot of time in Ukraine and have visited some very well-trodden places as well as some places that are off the beaten path.
 You can find all of my Ukraine archives here.
+You can also find out how to get a Ukraine SIM card in Kiev here.
 Below are some articles that may help with the cities mentioned in this post.